How to Lead Effective Meetings

 So, as a leader, before you call a meeting, be sure that you yourself are clear on the aims and purposes.
 The people who attend will appreciate it, and are much more likely to respond the next time you ask them to come to a meeting.

-Dealing with meeting domination
+Dealing with Meeting DominationListen to this discussion: Dealing with meeting domination (4:20)

 Most groups have one or two people who tend to dominate the conversation.
 One of the best ways to prevent domination is to structure the meeting discussions.
 If you have free-for-all open discussions that are wide-ranging and rambling, you are inviting domination by highly verbal individuals.
 One of the best ways to structure the discussion is to pose thought-provoking questions.
 The power of the discussion is in the questions.
 As an example, often I’ll work with groups who have created a strategic plan.
 When they come back two weeks later to look it over and refine it, I would never throw the plan on the table and say, “Well, what do you think?”
 This simply invites the highly verbal people to fire up to talk.
 A better alternative is to say, “Here is the plan we’ve come up with, what do you think are the strengths of it that you would not want to lose, what causes you concern, and finally, did we miss anything?”
 By structuring conversation, it makes it much more difficult for the high verbal people to take the conversation in a different direction.
 So, asking good questions is a way to prevent domination.